Adesdesk/Track-Pharma/README.md

 ![Track-Pharma flow diagram](https://user-images.githubusercontent.com/101281102/213938545-e689bbc6-6573-4a2c-aab9-79a8ec7fc92e.JPG)

 Track-Pharma is especially relevant in developing nations where importers of pharmaceutical supplies frequently circumvent national standards-setting laws.
 This solution will ensure that the manufacturer and location of production of certain pharmaceutical products can be clearly traced, and linked to the quality of each supply.
 Improved public access to high-quality pharmaceuticals and related products, which will result in a more effective healthcare system, will be one effect of this solution.

 The increased transparency it fosters will deter and perhaps even terminate the illicit production, importation, and distribution of pharmaceutical goods in under-developed, as well as developing countries.

+### track-pharma.vercel.app